-While studying Japanese we learned that the particle wa [は] is the topic marker, ga [が] is the subject marker, wo [を] is the object marker, ni [に] and in [で] are location markers and he [へ] is the direction marker.
-We use the を, に and へ particles before the verbs, but can we use the particles wa [は] and ga [が] with the Japanese verbs?
+By studying Japanese we learn that the particle wow [は] is the topic marker, ga [が] is the subject marker, wo [を] is the object marker, no [に] and in [で] are location markers and hey [へ] is the direction marker.
+We use を, に and へ particles before verbs, but can we use wa [は] and ga [が] particles with Japanese verbs?

-In this article we will understand when to use particles wa [は] and ga [が] to mark verbs in the Japanese language.
+In this article, we will understand when to use particles wow [は] and ga [が] to mark verbs in Japanese language.
 First we have to remember that Japanese grammar works with a system SOV (subject-object-verb).
-With that in mind let's look at when to use particles は and が before verbs or in place of particles like を.
+With that in mind let's look at when to use は and が particles before verbs or in place of particles like を.

-One of the most obvious situations is when the sentence has no object, only one subject.
-Phrases like [I run] it has absolutely no object to be indicated by the particle wo [を], because the subject is the object that is running.
-This is one of the situations in which we can use は and が before the verb without fear of making mistakes.
+One of the most obvious situations is when the sentence has no object, it only has a subject. phrases like [I run] has absolutely no object to be indicated by the particle wo [を], because the subject is the object that is running.
+This is one of the situations where we can use は and が before the verb without fear of making mistakes.

-If you have questions about when to use wa or ga, you can read our following article: What is the difference between Particle は(wa) and が(ga)
+If you have questions about when to use wow or ga, you can read our following article: What is the difference between Particle は(wa) and が(ga)

 When to use ga [が] or wa [は] instead of wo [を]?

-The particle ga [が] is often used in place of wo [を] when the verb is an abstract action, mental or non-physical.
-This also happens when the verb is in the potential form, since it is indicating that the action is possible and not a reality.
-Intransitive verbs also usually use the particle が.
+the particle ga [が] is often used in place of wo [を] when the verb is an abstract action, mental or non-physical.
+This also happens when the verb is in the potential form, as it is indicating that the action is possible and not a reality.
+Intransitive verbs also often use the particle が.

 There is also a class of Japanese verbs (usually predicates) whose subjects and objects take が instead of を.
-These verbs are usually related to conditions or occurrences that occur regardless of human decision, will or volition, such as understanding, need or power.
+These verbs often relate to conditions or occurrences that occur independently of human decision, will, or volition, such as understanding, need, or power.

-Some phrases in the table below represent well the use of the ga [が] particle before Japanese verbs:
+Some sentences in the table below represent the use of the particle ga [が] before verbs in Japanese: